joinpursuit/Pursuit-Core-Web/full_stack_express/intro-to-express-response/README.md

 We are also going to write out `response` and `request` as parameters in our callback.

-Later, you'll be writing your own code and you can shorten `response` to `res` and `request` to `req` - but as we are just getting familiar with everything, let's use the full names.
+Later, you'll be writing your own code and you can shorten the variables `response` to `res` and `request` to `req` - but as we are just getting familiar with everything, let's use the full names.

 ```js
 const express = require("express");